Dias: Dynamic Rewriting of Pandas Code: Rewrite System

 \subsection{\system{} Rewriter}

-When a piece of code is successfully matched with a rewrite rule's LHS, if there are no preconditions, the rewriter can emit the RHS code in place of the LHS and execute it.
-This is simple and it is done with a series of AST transformations.
-However, checking preconditions is challenging because the rewriter must check them at points, during the execution, when it is correct to do so.
+When a piece of code is successfully matched with a rewrite rule's \textbf{LHS}, if there are no runtime preconditions (i.e., \textbf{RuntimePrecond} just returns \code{True}), then the rewriter can invoke \textbf{TransformLHS} on the \textbf{LHS}, and replace the \textbf{LHS} with the result.

-To check the preconditions, the rewriter needs to derive facts about the execution of the Python program (e.g., the type of an object at a particular point).
-Ideally, we would derive such facts from static program analysis.
-However, since Python is dynamically typed, we cannot statically determine how a Python program will behave when executed.
-Further, Python does not have a complete description of its formal semantics (e.g., \cite{k_fram_python} is not complete).
-Thus, even advanced program analyses over Python are limited \cite{static_anal_python}.

-The natural alternative is to derive these facts dynamically during execution.
-In particular, we are interested in knowing the type of Python objects.
-Python programs can introspect their own objects and so the simplest way to perform a check is to include the code that performs the check as part of the rewritten code.
-This is conceptually simple and it fits simple checks (like the type-related ones).
-This is what we do in Figure \ref{fig:system_overview}.
-There, we insert code that checks the preconditions.
-We also insert the RHS and the program will branch to it if the preconditions are satisfied.
-Otherwise, we branch to the original code.
-However, notice that this style of a check requires that we know the (concrete version of the) RHS a priori.
-This is not the case for all rewrite rules.